 - Kyoketsu Shoge and Kusarifundo: Hook, Rope, and Ring and Weighted Chain Techniques.

-- Jissen Goshinjutsu/Shinken Gata: Real Fighting and Modern Self-Protection.
+- Jissen Goshinjutsu/Shinken Gata: Real Fighting and Modern forms and techniques.

 Understanding the Lessons – Balance (In/Yo – Yin/Yang) in Training: